EU AI Act

 | Risk mitigation | Take appropriate and targeted mitigation measures addressing identified risks (Article 9(2)(d)) |

-| Design-based reduction | Eliminate or reduce risks through adequate design and development where technically feasible (Article 9(4)(a)) |
+| Design-based reduction | Eliminate or reduce risks through adequate design and development where technically feasible (Article 9(5)(a)) |

-| Residual risk | Ensure residual risks are judged acceptable (Article 9(4)(b)) |
+| Residual risk | Ensure residual risk associated with each hazard and overall residual risk is judged acceptable (Article 9(5)) |

-| Testing | Test to ensure consistent performance and compliance; test against risk measures (Article 9(5)) |
+| Testing | Test to identify appropriate risk management measures and ensure consistent performance and compliance; tested against prior defined metrics and probabilistic thresholds (Article 9(6)-(8)) |

 | Continuous monitoring | Ongoing performance monitoring throughout the system lifecycle |